Explained: Smart Memory DumpingMay 8, 2019 |

 With memory dumping, frequency and timing matter.
 Dump too often and you’ll create more information than you need.
 Dump infrequently or at the wrong times and you’ll miss information that could enhance analysis and detection, such as identifying malicious URLs or registry keys the malware is designed to access.

 Smart memory dumping addresses these challenges.
-In a process analogous to burst mode on a camera, triggers built into VMRay dynamically initiate a memory dump any time something changes (see Figure 2).
+In a process analogous to burst mode on a camera, triggers built into VMRay dynamically initiates a memory dump any time something changes (see Figure 2).

 This screenshot of a VMRay Analyzer memory dump loaded in IDA shows details from one of the first memory dumps we saw initiated in Figure 1 when the code starting at Entry Point 0x00418340 executed.